 Water Propagation Method To Propagate Pothos Plants

 Here’s the next step.
 Don’t worry, the hardest part is over!
 This next step is where the glass of tap water comes in.
-It’s also where your snipped-off leaves will live for the next few weeks.
+It’s also where your pathos cuttings will live for the next few weeks.
 Here are the instructions:

 1. First, take a glass or jar, and fill it with tap water.